KnowageLabs/Knowage-Server/doc/admin/README.md

 Copy Link to share analysis
 ----------------------------

-With Knowage 6.2 versionit has been introduced possibility for a user after executing a document to share execution of document also to non authenticated users
+With Knowage 6.2 version it has been introduced possibility for a user, after executing a document, to share execution of document also to non authenticated users

 ###  Public role
 The first step is the definition of a public role.

 The public role is defined by administrator, with a checkbox on role definition.
 There can be only one public role for each tenant and knowage check no more than one role for tenant is marked as public.

 Once set the public role administrator is responsible to assign permissions to folders and drivers and decide which documents can be shared to anonymous users.

 ###  Copy Link and Emebed in HTML menu buttons
 Two menu button in document execution toolbar are available

 -   copy link